A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Postprocessing and results

-When the carrier flow is seeded with the heaviest particles (brown curve in figure \ref{fig:energy_spectra}), the kinetic energy spectrum follows the scaling $(\kappa/\kappa_L)^{-1}$ over the range $2 \leq \kappa/\kappa_L < 70$ (brown dash–dot line in figure \ref{fig:energy_spectra}$a$).
+When the carrier flow is seeded with the heaviest particles (brown curve in figure \ref{fig:energy_spectra}), the kinetic energy spectrum follows the scaling $(\kappa/\kappa_L)^{-1}$ over the range $2 \leq \kappa/\kappa_L < 70$ (brown dash-dot line in figure \ref{fig:energy_spectra}$a$).
 The same scaling was reported by \cite{Olivieri_Cannon_Rosti_2022} in flows laden with slender fibres of Kolmogorov-scale cross section.
-In that study, the authors argued that heavier fibres ($M_p$) acted as barriers between points separated by distances larger than the fibre cross section, thereby decorrelating the flow and modifying both the exponent of the second-order structure function and the scaling of the energy spectrum $\hat E(\kappa)$.
-To assess whether an analogous mechanism operates in the presence of heavy Kolmogorov-size particles, we compute the longitudinal structure functions of the carrier flow $S_n(r) = \langle [\delta u(r,t)]^n \rangle$, where $\delta u(r,t) = [\boldsymbol{u}(\boldsymbol{x} + \boldsymbol{r},t) - \boldsymbol{u}(\boldsymbol{x},t)] \cdot \boldsymbol{r}/\abs{\boldsymbol{r}}$ denotes the longitudinal velocity increment \citep[\S 6.7.2]{Pope_2000}.
+In that study, the authors argued that heavier fibres acted as barriers between points separated by distances larger than the fibre cross section, thereby decorrelating the flow and modifying both the exponent of the second-order structure function and the scaling of the energy spectrum.
+To assess whether an analogous mechanism operates in the presence of heavy Kolmogorov-size particles, we compute the longitudinal structure functions of the first differences $S_n(r) = \averagespace{[\delta u(r,t)]^n}$, where $\delta u(r,t) = [\boldsymbol{u}(\boldsymbol{x} + \boldsymbol{r},t) - \boldsymbol{u}(\boldsymbol{x},t)] \cdot \boldsymbol{r}/\abs{\boldsymbol{r}}$ denotes the longitudinal velocity increment \citep[\S 6.7.2]{Pope_2000}.
 Figure \ref{fig:structure_functions} shows the second- ($n=2$), fourth- ($n=4$), and sixth-order ($n=6$) structure functions.
-The laden cases (thick solid lines) for $M_p=0.2$ (panel $a$) and $M_p=0.6$ (panel $b$) are compared with the unladen case (thin dashed lines).
+The laden cases (thick solid curves) for $M_p=0.2$ (panel $a$) and $M_p=0.6$ (panel $b$) are compared with the unladen case (thin dashed curves).
+For $M_p=0.2$, the second-order structure function exhibits an approximately constant offset from the unladen case and a power-law range extending to separations $O(10\eta)$, consistently with the inertial subrange observed in figure \ref{fig:energy_spectra}$a$.
 As particle inertia increases, both the magnitude and the slope of the structure functions decrease markedly.
 In the heaviest-particle case, the fourth- and sixth-order structure functions approach a plateau and their growth saturates at scales much smaller than the computational domain.
 Beyond $r > \eta$, the structure functions no longer exhibit power-law behavior.
 The inset in figure \ref{fig:structure_functions}$b$ shows a semi-logarithmic plot of the second-order structure function (thick curve), compared with $\log(r/\eta)$ over the interval $1\leq r/\eta < 10^2$.
-In homogeneous and isotropic turbulence, the observed asymptotic scaling $S_2 \sim \log(r/\eta)$, valid for $r\kappa \gg 1$, is consistent with the spectral scaling $\hat E(\kappa) \sim \kappa^{-1}$.
+In homogeneous and isotropic turbulence, the observed asymptotic scaling $\averagetime{S_2} \sim \log(r/\eta)$, valid for $r\kappa \gg 1$, is consistent with the spectral scaling $\kappa^{-1}$.
 Moreover, the saturation of the structure function signals the loss of velocity autocorrelation \citep[\S 6]{Pope_2000}.
-Taken together, these results indicate that heavy Kolmogorov-scale particles locally decorrelate the turbulent flow field over distances exceeding the particle diameter $D$.
+Taken together, these results indicate that heavy Kolmogorov-scale particles locally decorrelate the turbulent flow field over distances exceeding the particle diameter $D$, consistently with the strong attenuation of the energy spectrum for $M_p = 0.6$ (yellow curve in figure \ref{fig:energy_spectra}$a$).